San Francisco Police Scanner Deep Dive: The Tech Capital Chose Secrecy Over Transparency

 December 2021

-SFPD implements a media credentialing system, providing encrypted receivers to approved journalists.
+SFPD rolls out a credentialing system providing encrypted receivers to approved journalists.
 Fire and non-police emergency services remain partially accessible.

-Unlike departments that locked everyone out completely (like Los Angeles), San Francisco created a middle path.
-But this compromise comes with significant concerns.
+Unlike departments that locked everyone out, San Francisco built a middle path.
+It has significant problems.

 What It Offers